webview/webview/README.md

 ### CMake Targets

-The following CMake targets are avilable:
+The following CMake targets are available:

 Name               | Description
 ----               | -----------